 The Swiss Charity Concert supports the child rights organization Save the Children Switzerland.
-All proceeds of the concert go to a selected project of the organization.Find out more
+All proceeds of the concert go to projects of the organization.Find out more

 More than 420 million children worldwide are living in a conflict zone.
 This means: nearly one-fifth of all children worldwide grow up in a region affected by war or armed conflict.
 The nature of conflict – and its devastating impact on children – is evolving.
 They last much longer, are increasingly urban and more directly hit the civil society.
 In today’s armed conflicts, there is often no longer a clearly demarcated battlefield: children’s homes and schools are the battlefield.